Thomas-Frew/OLAF-Neighbourhood/README.md

 The server is written in Python and, therefore, does not get built.
 All server source code is stored in `server`, with the entry point being `server.py`.

+> Note: This project depends on some external libraries you might need to download via `pip`.
+Please download all missing libraries as instructed by python3.

 ### Running the Server

 The server is run in `/server` as `python3 ./server.py [ws_port]? [web_port]?`.
 Python 3.10 or above is required.